 Cheder is held on a fortnightly basis during the school term for members children from 1st - 6th class.
 The class is split into 1st - 3rd and 4th - 6th class with an hour spent on Hebrew and the other hour spent on creative learning about Judaism, the festivals and other relevant information.
 Over the last year, the children have enjoyed coming up with a new game called Jewopoly, playing Shabbat snap, making their very own Kotel, designing a modern day temple and lots more.
 The children take part in the monthly early Erev Shabbat service, reading passages from the service and leading some of the singing.

 For children coming up to Bar / Bat Mitzvah, they work directly with the Rabbi to learn the B'rachat, Parasha and Haftorah.

 Hebrew Lessons and Adult Education are available for members.

 Tots on the Bimah runs on a monthly basis.
 The ten-minute service is suitable for babies up to age 6 and is a great introduction before starting cheder at age 7.
 Parents and grandparents are very welcome too.
 After the service, there is a craft session based on an upcoming festival, and we finish up with tea and coffee for the parents while the children play.
 Tantrums, tears, crayon eating & chat all accompany this informal Sunday morning activity.
 If you wish to be added to the WhatsApp group, please email your contact details.

 Unfortunately we are not in a position to offer conversion due to limited Rabbi resources.

-The Chairman of Rites and Practices is Jenni Harrision and she can be contacted via the DJPC email address.
+The Director of Rites and Practices is Hilary Abrahamson and she may be contacted via